teche74/Customer_Segmentation_USA/README.md

 ## Usage

-1. Access the dataset (provide the link or mention how to access it).
+1. Access the dataset .

 2. Follow the installation instructions to set up the environment and dependencies.